ParkinsonLab/HiTaxon/README.md

 ## Use Cases

+While we imagine researchers can derive value from HiTaxon through a multiple of use cases, 4 common use cases we might expect are

+1. Building the best taxonomic classifier for a particular dataset when there are moderate time constraints
+2. Building the best taxonomic classifier for particular dataset when there are significant time constrains
+3. Ensembling existing Kraken2 databases with HiTaxon-curated specialized classifiers
+4. Creating Training Data for custom ML classifiers

+Consequently, we have provided step-by-step instructions for each potential use case.

 ### Use Case 1: Building the best taxonomic classifier for a particular dataset (moderate time constraints)

 To create the best taxonomic classifier for a particular dataset when there are moderate time constraints, we recommend employing Kraken2-HiTaxon-Align, which is an hierarchical ensemble consisting of a Kraken2 classifier paired with HiTaxon curated sequences and specialized BWA indices.
 In our manuscript, we highlight that Kraken2-HiTaxon-Align is the best performing taxonomic classifier amongst all that were tested.